lpster/writespeakcode-linda/README.md

-Summary: This README hosts a compilation of my notes at the Write-Speak-Code conference (June 20th-22nd, 2013).

-##Write-Speak-Code
+#Write-Speak-Code
 @writespeakcode
 hashtag: #writespeakcode
 http://www.writespeakcode.com/

+This README hosts a compilation of my notes at the Write-Speak-Code conference (June 20th-22nd, 2013).

 ##Notes from the Op-Ed Project
 http://www.theopedproject.org/